Druue/OOP_Project/docs/agendas/client-meeting.md

 ## Filter search
 Users could have the ability to search for a particular room with the use of filters.
 An Example: A user could specify the minumum amount of seats they would like to have in a room.

+## Calendar view
+Users could have the capability to look at their ongoing reservations in a calendar view.
+This would give a clear overview of when a user has reserved timeslots.

 # Users
 Most interaction with the application will be done via it's users.
 These require an account, and depending on their permission level are able to interact with different parts of the application.